thorpej/CoPicoVision/README.md

 the rest of the board, so it's safe to update the firmware in situ.

-I've included a bill of materials with Mouser part numbers for just about everything; the jellybean SMT resistors / capacitors (in standard 0805 case) are left as an exercise for the reader.
-Same goes for chip sockets.
+I've included a bill of materials with Mouser part numbers for just about everything, including the jellybean SMT resistors / capacitors in standard 0805 packages; these jellybean parts can be substituted with equivalent stock you might have on hand, of course, but I included Mouser part numbers for convenience.
+For the DIP chip sockets, you whatever kind you prefer.
+For the push button switches, there are lots of garden-variety 6mm through-hole momentary push buttons out there, so you whatever you prefer.

 ### Power supply
 The power supply is fairly simple, since we don't need the -12V rail that's